anharrington/handsonpython/rstP/graphics.rst

    :ref:`Object-Orientation`.

 .. [#]
-   Actually, lists are even trickier, because the elements of a ``list`` are arbitrary: There can still be issues of dependence between the original and cloned list if an *element* of the list is itself mutable, and you choose to mutate the element.
+   Actually, lists are even trickier, because individual elements of a ``list`` may be *mutable*: Each mutable element in the cloned list is an *alias* of the corresponding element in the original list, so if you *mutate* its state in the cloned list, you also make a change to the original list.
+This is distinct from the situation if you *replace* an element in the cloned list by a totally different one: then you do not change the original list.

 .. [#]
    5 and 294 (one less than 295).